twolfson/twolfson.com/articles/design-for-developers.md

 We will be focusing on UI/UX design and visual design as these have the most crossover with developer work.

 We won't be covering the design process as there are a ton of approaches.
-For the high level notes, please see the [Topics not covered section](#topics-not-covered).
+For high level notes, please see the [Topics not covered section](#topics-not-covered).

 **Mindset:** Good design helps users achieve their goals via intuitive interactions and contextual information.
 A common phrase in design is: